giry-dev/mangrove-docs/docs/SDK/README.md

 ---
-description: mangrove.js is a TypeScript SDK for Mangrove exchange, the on-chain orderbook where offers are code.
+description: mangrove.js is a TypeScript SDK for Mangrove exchange, the on-chain order book where offers are code.
 sidebar_position: 1
 ---